opulo-inc/docs/content/en/docs/motherboard/update-firmware/index.md

     4. Release the `BOOT` button
   {{< container-image path="images/IMG_0749.JPG" alt="BOOT and RESET buttons" >}}

+{{% alert color="info" title="NOTE" %}}
-> If you have a hard time getting your board to enter DFU mode, instead try powering off the machine entirely, holding the 'BOOT' button, plugging in power, waiting 10 seconds, then release the `BOOT` button.
+If you have a hard time getting your board to enter DFU mode, instead try powering off the machine entirely, holding the 'BOOT' button, plugging in power, waiting 10 seconds, then release the `BOOT` button.
+{{% /alert %}}

 9. Flash the Motherboard using `dfu-util` by running the command `dfu-util -d 0x0483:0xdf11 -s 0x08000000:leave -a 0 -D ./.pio/build/Opulo_Lumen_REV3/firmware.bin` in the integrated terminal in the root of the repository.  {{< container-image path="images/vscode-dfu-util-integrated-terminal.png" alt="integrated terminal in VSCode with DFU-Util command" >}}

+{{% alert color="info" title="COMMAND EXPLANATION" %}}
-> explanation: `dfu-util` is a flash tool available on all platforms.
+`dfu-util` is a flash tool available on all platforms.

->
-> * `-d 0x0483:0x0df11` tells the tool to flash the STM32 chip on the motherboard.
+* `-d 0x0483:0x0df11` tells the tool to flash the STM32 chip on the motherboard.
 This is optional if you only have one dfu device connected.
-> * `-s 0x8000000:leave` is the target memory address that the firmware is flashed to.
+* `-s 0x8000000:leave` is the target memory address that the firmware is flashed to.
 The `:leave` part will cause the chip to reset on its own, making the machine accessible in OpenPNP without rebooting it.
-> * `-a 0` makes the tool use the altsetting required for flashing the ESP32.
+* `-a 0` makes the tool use the altsetting required for flashing the ESP32.
-> * `-D ./.pio/build/Opulo_Lumen_REV3/firmware.bin` is the path to the to-be-flashed firmware.
+* `-D ./.pio/build/Opulo_Lumen_REV3/firmware.bin` is the path to the to-be-flashed firmware.
 If you want to flash another file, change this.
+{{% /alert %}}

 10. Wait for the process to finish.